rsyncOSX/RsyncOSXdocs/content/post/AddConfigurations.md

 ![](/images/RsyncOSX/master/add/add.png)
 ### Catalog parameters
-- **Local catalog**: required field `/Users/thomas/Documents/` my Documents catalog in my home catalog
+- **Local catalog**: required field `/Users/thomas/Documents/`
+  - my Documents catalog in my home catalog
 - **Remote catalog**: required field `~/Documents/`
-  - the backup catalog for user thomas.
-The ~ is expanded as the home catalog with full path by the remote operating system.
-The remote catalog might also be added by full path, depends where the backup catalog is placed on remote server
+  - the `~` is expanded as the home catalog with full path by the remote operating system
+  - the remote catalog might also be added by full path, depends where the backup catalog is placed on remote server
   - the backup catalog might also be a local catalog on a local attached disk
-- **Dont´t add trailing**: `/`, by default a trailing `/` is added to both source and destination
+- **Dont´t add trailing**: `/`
+  - by default a trailing `/` is added to both source and destination
 ### Remote server parameters
-- **Remote username**: `thomas` username for login to remote server
+- **Remote username**: `thomas`
+  - username for login to remote server
-- **Remote server**: `10.0.0.57` either server name or IP-address for remote server
+- **Remote server**: `10.0.0.57`
+  - either server name or IP-address for remote server
-- **ID**: `My docs catalog` informal tag for the configuration
+- **ID**: `My docs catalog`
+  - informal tag for the configuration
 ### Task
 - **Type**: there are four types of tasks, `synchronize` which is default, `snapshots`, `syncremote` and `single file`.
 ### Optional pre and post task